 6. Cades reef

-It’s considered one of the best places for snorkeling in Antigua and even though the coral reefs are not as spectacular as you may expect it’s still a good snorkeling tour in the clear blue water of the Caribbean sea.
+It’s considered one of the best places for snorkeling in Antigua and even though the coral reefs are not as spectacular as you may expect it’s still a good snorkeling tour in the clear blue water of the Caribbean Sea.

-In fact, you may be able to see a wealth of marine life including moray eels, nurse sharks, lobsters, barracudas, eagle rays, sea fans among others.
+In fact, you may be able to see a wealth of marine life including moray eels, nurse sharks, lobsters, barracudas, eagle rays, and sea fans among others.

 Many organized tours will include a stop by the barrier and here I am sharing the most popular ones.

 7. North Sound of Antigua (including Hell’s Gate and Great Bird Island)

 North Sound of Antigua is an area north of the island of Antigua that comprises 22 uninhabited pristine islands surrounded by an incredible natural environment.